Best carpet cleaner machines in 2022

 While an upright or commercial machine is ideal for covering large areas, a portable carpet cleaner is designed to work on smaller areas, or isolated spots.
 The cleaning head tends to be smaller, and some of the automated processes that you’d get with a full-size cleaner are manual—for example, rather than having automated scrubbing brushes, you have to scrub manually.

-Best portable carpet cleaner: Bissell Spot Clean Professional Portable Carpet Cleaner
+Best portable: Bissell Spot Clean Professional Portable Carpet Cleaner

 Weighing 13 pounds and with a 20-foot cord, this portable carpet cleaner comes with two heads, including a six-inch brush designed especially for stairs, and a trial-size bottle of cleaning solution.

 What’s the difference between a portable carpet cleaner and a cordless carpet cleaner?